indrayam/wasm-hackathon/nerd-notes/hello-world-in-c-emcc.md

 ## Prerequisites

-Make sure you have the WebAssembly related tools installed on your Mac, especially [Emscripten](https://emscripten.org/) compiler toolchain and [Wasmtime](https://wasmtime.dev/), a small and efficient runtime for WebAssembly & WASI
+Make sure you have the WebAssembly related tools installed on your Mac, especially [Emscripten](https://emscripten.org/) compiler toolchain and [Wasmtime](https://wasmtime.dev/), a small and efficient runtime for WebAssembly & WASI.

 ## Tutorial